Trail of Scarecrows

 - Steel posts will be provided by the arboretum and will be capable of supporting the scarecrow in a freestanding or seated manner.
 All scarecrow submissions must be backed by a 2×4 piece of wood to attach to base.
 Scarecrow base will not exceed 3.5 feet in width or length.
 Height is limited to 6 feet tall.

-- Three top winners will be chosen by popular vote from the public.
+- Three top winners will be chosen by popular vote from the public online.

 - Gabis Arboretum reserves the right to remove any scarecrow that deteriorates to an unacceptable level during the month.
 Please make your submissions as weather-proof and indestructible as possible!